 Our honey reflects the rich biodiversity of the land.
 Light, fragrant, complex in flavor.
 Varieties include millefiori (wildflower blend), thyme, acacia, citrus, chestnut, and eucalyptus — each expressing the terroir of its season.

-Beyond honey, the sanctuary yields beeswax for candles and preservation, propolis with its natural antiseptic properties, and essential oils distilled from the aromatic herbs that blanket the terraces.
-Each product is a direct expression of the landscape — nothing added, nothing removed from its origin.
+Beyond honey: beeswax for candles and preserving, propolis for its natural antiseptic properties, and essential oils distilled from the herbs that cover the terraces.
+Nothing added, nothing taken away.

 Production Metrics: €250–350/hive annually, 15–25 kg yields, direct sales €18–25/kg.